Healthcare in Egypt: Key healthcare entities

+Future outlook: Universal Health Insurance

+In response to the challenges posed by the high OOP expenses, the Egyptian government is moving towards implementing Universal Health Insurance (UHI) to provide comprehensive healthcare coverage to the entire population, aiming to reduce financial hardships related to healthcare expenses.
+This initiative is expected to significantly alter the landscape of healthcare financing in Egypt, with a phased implementation planned to be completed by 2032.
+The UHI is designed to increase public funding proportion, reduce financing fragmentation, and introduce new roles for private health insurance in the form of complementary and supplementary health insurance schemes.

 Challenges and shortcomings

 Challenges

 Egypt is now considered the second most highly populated country in the MENA region, with Cairo being among the world's most densely populated cities.
 The Egyptian population is relatively young, with 37% being children under the age of 15.
 The high population density, as well as increasing fertility rates, have challenged the healthcare system.
 High levels of pollution and overcrowding trigger health concerns.
 Egypt is a lower-middle-income country with high levels of unemployment.
 Despite the government's efforts to further the economy, 32.5% of Egyptians live in extreme poverty.
 With an increasing population and changing socioeconomic environment, Egypt faces great challenges in adapting to such developments in terms of healthcare facilities.

 Shortcomings

 Medical care offered by the public health insurance system is generally of poor quality.
 Although the system ensures basic universal coverage, it faces several shortcomings in terms of quality of service due to underfunding.
 Only 4.75% of the GDP in Egypt is dedicated to investments in healthcare services.
 Almost half of the public healthcare facilities have shortages of medical equipment and personnel.
 It is presumed that only 20% of the 660 government hospitals are committed to safety and infection control standards.
 Only about 6% of Egyptians covered by the Health Insurance Organization utilize its services due to dissatisfaction with the level of services it funds.
 In 2007/2008, 60% of health expenditure in Egypt was paid out of pocket by people seeking treatment.
 Excessive reliance on out-of-pocket financing of medical treatments creates inequalities of healthcare access.
 In 2007, more than 1/5th of the population struggled with catastrophic healthcare-related payments.

 Additionally, there is a gap in terms of availability of medical services between the capital Cairo, and other rural areas.